 HOW TO FILE FOR DIVORCE – CHOOSE THE RIGHT PETITION

-The Petition is the document that starts your divorce action.
+The Petition is the document that starts your divorce action and the person who files for divorce first is known as the Petitioner.
 It is the document that sets forth for the Court what the allegations and issues are in your case, and what you are asking the Court to decide for you.
 Your choices are: Simplified Dissolution of Marriage Petition for Dissolution of Marriage with Dependent or Minor Children Petition for Dissolution of Marriage with Property but No Dependent or Minor Children Petition for Dissolution of Marriage with No Dependent or Minor Children or Property Some Clerks have packets available for purchase that include these forms.
 You can also get these forms online.
 Here’s a free piece of advice… Do not air all your family’s dirty laundry in your petition.
 Keep your statements as generic as possible.
 Your court filings become public record and are available for anyone to see.
 Working as an Orlando Divorce Lawyer for over a decade, I always minimize the amount of family-specific information in my client’s Petition for Dissolution of Marriage.

 COMPLETE ALL THE OTHER NECESSARY FORMS